baselsm/tvdatafeed/README.md

 ---

+## Troubleshooting

+Check this [issue](https://github.com/StreamAlpha/tvdatafeed/issues/26#issuecomment-912619033).
+A hard reset procedure mainly for linux but works on all platforms.

+---
 ## Read this before creating an issue

 Before creating an issue in this library, please follow the following steps.